 Are Careful Dog Owners Liable If Their Dog Bites Someone?

-California Civil Code section 3342 says that people who own dogs can be held responsible for the harm from a dog bite, no matter how carefully they guard or restrain their dogs.
+California Civil Code section 3342 says that people who own dogs can be held responsible for the harm from their dog's dog bite, no matter how carefully they guard or restrain their dogs.
 This means that negligence (carelessness) on the part of the dog owner is not required.

-To prove a dog bite claim, the person who got bitten must prove all of the following:
+To prove a dog bite claim, the dog bite victim must prove all of the following:

 1. The dog owner actually owned the dog;